 Some would claim that a one-stop, “DevOps in a box” approach with limited choices of tools across the toolchain is the way to solve this problem.
 The reality is, we believe it is impossible for a single vendor to innovate as quickly as an entire ecosystem of open source software (OSS) and commercial vendors across the entire toolchain.
 We believe a true DevOps approach for modern software delivery requires multiple capabilities from several different vendors and even several different entire categories of tools.
 Organizations have already invested heavily in their toolchain, so we need to enable capabilities across existing tools instead of replacing and placing our bets on a new single “all-in-one” tool.

 Today, how well an organization delivers software has become a key performance indicator (KPI) for both the business.
 But, how do you capture that then manage it to drive improvement?
 To do that requires extending the feedback loop to encompass all stakeholders and stages in software delivery from the identification of a problem or need, to solution design and development, out to end users interacting with the application and back.
-An SDM strategy changes the way all functions in the organization think about how software is built and delivered.
+A Software Delivery Management strategy changes the way all functions in the organization think about how software is built and delivered.

-To learn more information about CloudBees Flow and to schedule a demo, visit this page on our site.
+To learn more information about CloudBees CD and to schedule a demo, visit this page on our site .

 (*1) Magic Quadrant for Application Release Orchestration, Published: 7 October 2019 ID: G00373921, Analyst(s): Daniel Betts, Chris Saunderson, Hassan Ennaciri, Christopher Little